farshed/farshed.github.io/src/content/blog/our-father-sindhu.md

 I think it's safe to say that there haven't been many instances in history where a land and its inhabitants came to be identified by the name of a river.
 This is a testament to the cultural and spiritual influence of Sindhu in shaping Indian society throughout history.

-One of the earliest foreign historical records that we have of India comes from a royal inscription on a statue from Ancient Sumer, which reads:
+One of the earliest foreign historical records that we have of India comes from a royal inscription on a statue from ancient Sumer, which reads:

 > Ships from Meluhha, Magan and Dilmun made fast at the docks of Akkad.